 All planning projects subject to BNG requirements should consider BNG from the very outset, prior to site design, and ideally at site selection stage to help minimise the need for providing replacement habitats.

-We have produced guidance to support the implementation of Local Plan Partial Update (LPPU) policy in this interim phase.
-This guidance reflects our best understanding of developing BNG practice.
+We have produced guidance to support the implementation of Local Plan Partial Update (LPPU) policy.

 The mitigation hierarchy is a concept designed to help minimise the impacts of development and is a critical element of the BNG process.
 It can be used to help minimise the habitat off-setting and gains required.